Frequently Asked Questions for Parents

 During the Spring term, the school offers the opportunity for Year 7 students to undertake the Advanced Cycling Award course run by the County Road Safety Unit.
 This will be advertised via e-mail nearer the time.

 Any items purchased through our Online Shop (Denmark Road High School - On-line School Shop) will be supplied to students when they start with us.

 The School's Parent and Staff Association sells second hand uniform.
 Most items are £4 and blazers are £5 - £10, depending on condition.
 Please contact firstname.lastname@example.org for more information.

 ALL ITEMS MUST BE CLEARLY NAMED.

-What jewellery and makeup is my daughter allowed to wear?
+What jewellery and/or makeup is my child allowed to wear?

 Students with pierced ears are permitted to wear one small stud in the lower lobe of each ear.